Pragatipatel05/UPI_Shield/Readme.md

 The system provides:

-- **Real-time fraud detection**: Users can input transaction details and get instant predictions.
+- **Fraud detection**: Users can input transaction details and get instant predictions.
 - **Batch analysis**: Upload CSV datasets for fraud detection on multiple transactions at once.
 - **Hybrid AI models**: Combines traditional ML with deep learning for enhanced accuracy.